-- 5. Maritime Village is an environmental gain intrinsic to the 3FM Project, it was developed, in consultation with stakeholders, to accommodate local rowing, sailing, and boat clubs and will provide an enhanced public realm and facilities on the waterside.
-It will also accommodate the relocation of Port Harbour Operations from the North Port Estate.
-The number of berths and water facilities have been increased for future use and the land based facilities enhanced to form a focal point of community gain.
-The initial concept for the Maritime Village considered environmental constraints including the location of the Great South Wall and the concept was developed to create a family of separate buildings for sailing, rowing, local boat owners, community and maritime training facilities.
-The overall facilities were architecturally designed incorporating high quality material finishes, public realm features and landscaping. - 6.
-Community Gain, integrating Dublin Port with Dublin City and its people is a core objective of the Masterplan for Dublin Port, these elements combine to form an environmental gain afforded as part of the 3FM Project.
+- 6. Community Gain, integrating Dublin Port with Dublin City and its people is a core objective of the Masterplan for Dublin Port, these elements combine to form an environmental gain afforded as part of the 3FM Project.
 Development of proposed new public amenities on the Poolbeg Peninsula will provide community gain and contribute towards integrating the port with the city.
-These include: Enhanced recreational amenity through: - 7.0km of new or upgraded Active Travel Path (cycle, pedestrian, wheelers etc.) and 4.9km of new or upgraded footway across the North Port, SPAR and Poolbeg Peninsula, which will link with the 1.4km Liffey Tolka Greenway in the North Port, and from there to the 4.0km Tolka Estuary Greenway currently under construction by Dublin Port.
+These include: - 7km of Active Travel Path (cycle, pedestrian, wheelers etc) and 4.9km of new or upgraded footway for the North Port, SPAR and Poolbeg Peninsula, which will link with the 1.4km Liffey Tolka Greenway in the North Port, and from there to the 4.0km Tolka Estuary Greenway currently under construction by Dublin Port.
 The design of the Active Travel Path considered planning criteria and movement policies as well as environmental constraints and opportunities to enhance the project for users and stakeholders.
 The routes included stop points and a character area, with designed surface and edge treatments and lighting and hard and soft landscaping.
 DPC will provide Dublin City Council with a €5million contribution for future upgrading of the existing coastal path along the southern perimeter of the Poolbeg Peninsula. - Development of a sailing, rowing and maritime training campus (Maritime Village) adjacent to the existing Stella Maris Rowing, Poolbeg Yacht and Boat Club in conjunction with local yacht and boating clubs and local boat owners, including a public slipway and facilities for maritime skills training. - Provision of Open Space with a Port architecturally design and landscaped to include parkland, sport pitch and pavilion features and Wildflower Meadow (2.5ha) and Coastal Park (1.6ha). - Provision of 1.1ha extension to Irishtown Nature Park.